YaminMahdi/BackgroundNetworkMonitorServiceAndroid/README.md

 ### Explanation

 #### Foreground Service:
-MyService is set up as a foreground service with a notification, which is necessary for long-running tasks to ensure it’s not killed by the system.
+`NetworkObserverService` is set up as a foreground service with a notification, which is necessary for long-running tasks to ensure it’s not killed by the system.
-START_STICKY in onStartCommand() ensures that the service will be restarted if it gets killed.
+`START_STICKY` in `onStartCommand()` ensures that the service will be restarted if it gets killed.

 #### Broadcast Receiver:
-MyReceiver is used to handle broadcasts that will trigger the MyWorker to check and restart the service.
+`WorkRestartReceiver` is used to handle broadcasts that will trigger the `ServiceRestartWorker` to check and restart the service.

 #### WorkManager:
-MyWorker is scheduled to run periodically to check if MyService is running.
+`ServiceRestartWorker` is scheduled to run periodically to check if `NetworkObserverService` is running.
 If it's not running, it starts the service.
 The periodic work is scheduled to run every 16 minutes, which is a reasonable frequency considering WorkManager’s minimum interval constraints.

 #### Handling Service Restart:
-By sending a broadcast to MyReceiver in the onDestroy() method of MyService, the service is requested to restart.
-MyReceiver then schedules a one-time work request to ensure the service restarts.
+By sending a broadcast to `WorkRestartReceiver` in the `onDestroy()` method of `NetworkObserverService`, the service is requested to restart. `WorkRestartReceiver` then schedules a one-time work request to ensure the service restarts.
-MyWorker will periodically check if MyService is running and start it if necessary, providing an additional layer of reliability.
+`ServiceRestartWorker` will periodically check if `NetworkObserverService` is running and start it if necessary, providing an additional layer of reliability.

 ### Considerations